crowdsecurity/crowdsec-docs/crowdsec-docs/docs/faq.md

  - The scenarios published on the hub are tailored to favor low false positive rates
  - You can find [generic whitelists](https://hub.crowdsec.net/author/crowdsecurity/collections/whitelist-good-actors) that should allow to cover most common cases (SEO whitelists, CDN whitelists etc.)
- - The [simulation configuration](/Crowdsec/v1/references/simulation/) allows you to keep a tight control over scenario and their false positives
+ - The [simulation configuration](/docs/scenarios/simulation) allows you to keep a tight control over scenario and their false positives
+ - Or add your own [whitelists](/docs/whitelist/create)

 ## I need some help